 NIST Special Publication (SP) 800-53 Rev. 5 defines a mobile device as:

-A portable computing device that: (i) has a small form factor such that it can easily be carried by a single individual; (ii) is designed to operate without a physical connection (e.g., wirelessly transmit or receive information); (iii) possesses local, non-removable or removable data storage; and (iv) includes a self-contained power source.
-Mobile devices may also include voice communication capabilities, on-board sensors that allow the devices to capture information, and/or built-in features for synchronizing local data with remote locations.
-Examples include smart phones, tablets, and E-readers.
+A portable computing device that has a small form factor such that it can easily be carried by a single individual; is designed to operate without a physical connection (e.g., wirelessly transmit or receive information); possesses local, non-removable data storage; and is powered on for extended periods of time with a self-contained power source.
+Mobile devices may also include voice communication capabilities, on-board sensors that allow the device to capture (e.g., photograph, video, record, or determine location) information, and/or built-in features for synchronizing local data with remote locations.
+Examples include smart phones, tablets, and e-readers.

 With this definition in mind, smart phones and tablets running modern mobile operating systems are the primary target of this catalogue.
 Devices typically classified within the Internet of Things (IoT) category are not included.
 Although some devices contain capabilities to communicate via the auxiliary port and infrared, these are also excluded from the scope of this effort as they are not common methods of attack.